 If you would like to nominate yourself for any of these positions please email the club secretary at firstname.lastname@example.org, with your application.

-The next committee meeting will be taking place in the club house on Thursday 5th January starting at 7.30pm.
+The first committee meeting of the new year will be taking place in the club house on Thursday 11th January starting at 7.30pm.
 All members are welcome to attend.